 Tenable calculates a VPR for most vulnerabilities, which is updated regularly to reflect the current threat landscape.

 VPR uses a machine learning algorithm and threat intelligence to analyze every vulnerability ever published in the National Vulnerability Database (NVD).
-To date, there are almost 144,000 vulnerabilities published in the NVD.
 Vulnerabilities that are not listed in NVD do not get a VPR; however, you can still remediate those vulnerabilities based on a CVSS score.

 VPR Range